wiseman-timelord/Mp3ToSlWav/README.md

 - cMake

 ## DEVELOPMENT
-- Linux compatibility; cMake for linux?
+- Linux compatibility: cMake for linux?
 This requires research.
-- Formats for other games; Bethesda games maybe.
+- Formats for other games: Bethesda games maybe.
+- Large file support: Break down mp3's larger than 10 seconds into 10 second segments, logically named 000-999.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.